kyverno/chainsaw/website/docs/tests/what-is-a-test.md

 It supports all kind of operations.

 Choosing one syntax over the other is not a trivial choice, every one will have its own preference and/or constraints.

 If you feel more comfortable with explicit declarative models, the recommandation would be to use `Test` based syntax.

 If you don't mind relying on file naming conventions and don't need to reuse files across multiple tests manifests based syntax or `TestStep`s based syntax is a good choice.

+!!! warning ""
-However, using `TestStep`s based syntax only is debatable.
+    Using `TestStep`s based syntax only is debatable.
 In this case, `Test` based syntax could be a simpler choice with more flexibility.

 ## Operations

-Chainsaw supports the following operations.

 All operations are explained in the [Operations documentation](./operations/index.md).